FLock-io/v1-sdk/README.md

 1. 🔗 **Federated Learning**: Flock SDK harnesses the power of Federated Learning, a distributed approach that allows data owners to train machine learning models collaboratively while keeping their data locally.
 2. 🤝 **Collaborative Training**: By sharing source data, Flock enables multiple participants to contribute to the training process, resulting in improved model performance and accuracy.
 3. 💰 **Rewards and Smart Contracts**: Flock's ML training participants are incentivized with rewards and penalties specified by pre-defined smart contracts, ensuring fair and transparent compensation.
-4. 📝 **Efficient Task Management**: Flock SDK provides an intuitive interface to define and manage ML training tasks, streamlining the process for developers and researchers.
-5. 🔒 **Secure and Privacy-preserving**: Flock SDK prioritizes data privacy and security, allowing data owners to retain control over their sensitive information throughout the training process.
+4. 🔒 **Secure and Privacy-preserving**: Flock SDK prioritizes data privacy and security, allowing data owners to retain control over their sensitive information throughout the training process.
-6. 🧩 **Flexible Integration**: The SDK is designed to be easily integrated into your existing workflows and systems, making it a perfect fit for a wide range of applications.
+5. 🧩 **Flexible Integration**: The SDK is designed to be easily integrated into your existing workflows and systems, making it a perfect fit for a wide range of applications.

 ## Example Usages
 1. 🌐🤖 **Flock Large Language Model**: Visit the [`flock_llm`](examples/flock_llm) directory for an example usage of Flock SDK with the Flock Large Language Model(LLM).
 This demonstrates how to finetune a **Vicuna-7B** using the instruction sets provided by different contributors and train a [`LoRA`](https://arxiv.org/abs/2106.09685) adapeter using federated leaning on chain.